 Another fire-related hazard identified in some London tower blocks was a potential smoke pathway between floors via unsealed meter boxes and the electrical ducting.
 For this reason, intumescent seals were fitted right around the gap between the door and frame and also between the frame and wall.
-The FireSeal was just the start for Ritherdon, who went on to develop the Fire Seal Vented, then the Riser FireSeal.
+The FireSeal was just the start for Ritherdon, who went on to develop the Riser FireSeal.

 Fire Access Panels Testing and Performance Assurance